njegorichard/pypy_benchmarks/lib/chameleon/docs/index.rst

        <http://pypi.python.org/pypi/zope.pagetemplate>`_).
 However,
        the Chameleon compiler and Page Templates engine is an entirely new codebase, packaged as a standalone distribution.
-It does require a Zope software environment.
+It does not require a Zope software environment.

 ..
 [2] The translation system in Chameleon is pluggable and based on
        `gettext <http://www.gnu.org/s/gettext/>`_.